 Some people might accuse Adel Taarabt of wasting his talent.
-But really it’s only Tottenham, QPR, Milan and the rest of his clubs we should be blaming for that.
+But really it’s only the clubs he’s played for we should blame for that.

 The phrase ‘not that sort of player’ has been run into the ground so much that it has lost almost all meaning, but a few years ago, one man made a concerted effort to bring it back.

 In its clichéd form, the description tends to apply to players guilty of a dangerous challenge or a tackle which leaves an opponent with a serious injury.
 It’s mitigation, an argument that no one sets out to injure opponents (although they might ‘let them know they’re there’).

 Adel Taarabt, however, is not the type for empty gestures.
 When he says something about himself, he means it – and for him the ‘not that sort of player’ line means something different.

 During his time at QPR, the Moroccan playmaker responded to criticism from manager Harry Redknapp by saying: “Maybe he expects me to make more tackles.
 I am not this type of player.”